George Arundale

-George Sydney Arundale (1 December 1878 in Surrey, England — 12 August 1945 in Adyar, India) was a Theosophist, Freemason, president of the Theosophical Society Adyar and a bishop of the Liberal Catholic Church.
+George Sydney Arundale (1 December 1878 in Surrey, England — 12 August 1945 in Adyar, India) was a Theosophist, Co-Freemason, president of the Theosophical Society Adyar and a bishop of the Liberal Catholic Church.
 He was the husband of the Indian dancer Rukmini Devi Arundale.

 Early life

 Arundale lost his mother at a young age and was adopted by his aunt, Francesca Arundale, a wealthy Theosophist.
 Initially, he was privately tutored by Charles Webster Leadbeater.
 Later, he moved with Francesca Arundale to Germany, where he went to school at the Gelehrte Gymnasium, Wiesbaden.
 Returning eventually to England, he received a master's degree from St John's College, Cambridge.